BrianMitchL/server-admin/README.md

 This is designed for my Linux server running Plex Media Server.
 It uses the command `uptime`, `shutdown`, and `systemd`.
 This should be run from a user that has the privilege to run all of these commands without a password.
 There are probably horrible things going on in terms of security, but I will only run this on a local network so ¯\\\_(ツ)\_/¯

+Configure which port to run on in `server.js`.
+This defaults to `80`.
+You will likely need to open that port in your firewall.

 ## Build Frontend Setup

 ``` bash